Table of Contents

 Step 1: Apply Online of IRD Application

-Visit the Inland Revenue Department (IRD) website and fill out the PAN registration form for your company.
+Visit the Inland Revenue Department (IRD) website and fill out the PAN registration form after completing online company registration.
 Ensure all details are accurate before submitting the online application.

 Step 2: Submit Required Documents

-Submit the necessary documents, including the company registration certificate, MOA, AOA, citizenship certificates of directors, and the lease agreement for the registered office.
-These are mandatory for processing.
+Submit the necessary documents, including the company registration certificate issued under the company registration process in Nepal, MOA, AOA, citizenship certificates of directors, and the lease agreement for the registered office.

 Step 3: Pay the Registration Fee